EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-policylabel/authentication-policylabel.md

 ##Arguments

 <b>labelName</b>
 Name for the new authentication policy label.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my authentication policy label? or ?authentication policy label?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authentication policy label" or 'authentication policy label').

 <b>policyName</b>
 Name of the authentication policy to bind to the policy label.